meta-pixel

 Other Ideas from Programs Across the Province:

-- Box of in season locally grown fruits and vegetables and locally purchased meats.
+• Box of winter vegetables and locally purchased meats.

 What resources are available in your community or close to your community?
 Do you have a bison farm, freshwater fish co-op, apple store, locally grown potatoes, turnips and other root vegetables?